- Banner blindness doesn’t just affect paid ads – it affects the SERPs as well.

 Want to capture the attention of online customers in the face of advertising blindness?
 Search engine optimization is the key.

 Potential customers perform billions of searches each and every day (that’s 40,000+ per second!).
 If you can provide the answers to their problems then you can land new customers for life.
-(Ahem, while you read that, another 120,000 searches were conducted.)
+(While you read that, another 120,000 searches were conducted.)

 Organic listings drive 20X more clicks than paid ads in the SERPs.